 - A recent passport standard colour photograph.

 It may take up to six weeks to process your application.
-There is further
+However you can

 information on the extension of the Free Travel Scheme.

-You should continue to use your current Free Travel Pass for travel in this
+You should continue to use your current Free Travel Card for travel in this

 Renewing a Senior SmartPass

 Your Senior SmartPass will expire after 5 years.